 - ...feel able to parent yourself compassionately so you can get your personal act together (at least some of the time) - you're equipped to be part of the solution, rather than part of the problem.

 - … could live well with less time and money spent in supermarkets and superstores, sidestepping business as usual and knowing that doing so supports your family’s health, eases the family budget, and lightens your footprint.

 - … feel connected and centered within the relationships, communities and ecosystems you are part of, comfortable with the understanding that you are both supported by them, and also responsible for how your actions impact them.

 That list goes some way to describing the kind of life I want to live.

-Far from having "arrived," some of the items I just listed are some of my greatest personal challenges.
+But far from having "arrived," some of the items I just listed are among my greatest personal challenges.

 Every day I have moments of deep gratitude for how far I’ve come away from "business as usual," towards these "real and green" ideals.

 And every day I also have moments where I fumble and stumble, lose track of where I'm going, mess up royally, and fall far short of my ideals.

-The reasons I fumble and stumble are many, but three particular aspects of our culture are significant pitfalls for me, and for most of us.
-More on that on the next page in this Series.
+The reasons I fumble and stumble are many, but three particular aspects of our culture are significant pitfalls for me, and for most of us — more on that in the next page in this Series.